AskTinNguyen/deep-research/implementation.md

    - Try importing from specific paths (ai/edge, ai/streams)
    - Set up a fresh Next.js project to test imports

-### Next Immediate Steps
-1. Create a minimal test case in a new Next.js project
-2. Compare working implementation with our current setup
-3. Document the working import pattern
-4. Apply the solution to our project

 ### Questions to Research
 - [ ] Are we using the correct import paths for Next.js App Router?
 - [ ] Do we need additional Next.js configuration?
 - [ ] Are there version conflicts between packages?
 - [ ] Should we use different entry points for edge runtime?

-### Recent Changes Made
-- Switched to official OpenAI client (removed openai-edge)
-- Using `ai/server` for server-side streaming components
-- Updated to use proper OpenAI chat completions API
-- Maintained edge runtime compatibility
-- Simplified streaming response handling

 ## Resources
 - [Vercel AI SDK Documentation](https://sdk.vercel.ai/docs)